iTwin/itwinjs-core/docs/learning/backend/Workspace.md

 Workspace settings may also be stored [in an iModel](#imodel-based-settings) so `WorkspaceDb`s may be iModel specific.
 So if this:

-were stored in a `SettingDictionary` in an iModel, then
+were stored in a `Settings.Dictionary` in an iModel, then

 ```ts
   const wsdb = await iModel.workspace.getWorkspaceDbs(